An Introduction to Search, Content, and Inbound Marketing

 Don’t write for Google, or stuff a blog post or a webpage with keywords to increase its ranking on search engines.
 Always create content for the end user in mind.
-People see through disingenuine content and high-quality pieces will always do better than those stuffed with keywords.
+People see through disingenuous content and high-quality pieces will always do better than those stuffed with keywords.

-A look into Inbound Marketing
+A look into inbound marketing